tlngu39/visualising-bayesian-case-influence/README.md

-# visualising-bayesian-case-influence
+# Visualising Bayesian Case Influence
 Repository for code used in the 2019 EBS thesis 'Visualising Bayesian Case Influence'.

-Also includes code for the `Shiny App'.
+Also includes code for the 'Shiny App'.

+The data folder contains some data from https://mba.tuck.dartmouth.edu/pages/faculty/ken.french/data_library.html but more importantly, the .rds objects generated from the code.
+Some files were too large (~40mb) and couldn't be uploaded.
+These objects will need to be generated again by setting 'write=TRUE' in the 'fitBayesianCAPM' function.
+However, many of these objects were used in generating .gif files for the Shiny App so its not absolutely necessary to have them.